< All insights & articles

 When someone owes you money, it can quickly become stressful, especially if they stop responding, dispute the invoice, or promise payment but never follow through.

-In New Zealand, there are several ways to recover a debt.
-The right option depends on the amount owed, whether the debt is disputed, who owes the money, and whether the debtor has the ability to pay.
+There are a number of ways to recover a debt.
+Important factors that dictate which option is best for you are the amount owed, whether the debt is disputed, who owes the money, and whether the debtor has the ability to pay.

 What is debt recovery?